Baby Food Sensitivity: How to Spot the Signs Early

 Spitting Up Or Vomiting

 Babies often spit up, but frequent vomiting might be a concern.
 Vomiting after eating could mean the body is rejecting certain foods.
-If vomiting becomes regular, it’s worth discussing with a healthcare provider.
+If vomiting becomes regular, bring it up with your healthcare provider.

 Abnormal Stool Color